 To prepare filling, beat the cream cheese and peanut butter on medium speed until smooth in a standing mixer fitted with a paddle attachment.
 Add brown sugar and beat to combine.
 Then add egg, heavy cream and vanilla extract, mix for 2 minutes or until well blended.

 Pour the filling over the cooled crust.
 Tap the pan on counter a few times to release all the air in the batter.
-Bake for 45 to 50 minutes, or until the edge of the cheesecake is puffed but the center is still wobbly and wet looking.
+Bake for 45 to 50 minutes, or until the edge of the cheesecake is puffed but the centre is still wobbly and wet looking.

 Turn off the oven with the door slightly opened, let the cheesecake sit in the oven to cool completely, at least an hour.